Former APNU+AFC Parliamentarian, Devin Sears arrested in major marijuana bust in Linden - Guyana Chronicle

-FORMER APNU+AFC Parliamentarian Devin Sears, who allegedly stated he was transporting “tourism plants,” is one of two persons in police custody after being busted with 310.71 kilograms of marijuana on Monday.
+FORMER APNU+AFC Parliamentarian Devin Sears, who allegedly stated he was transporting “tourism plants,” is one of two persons in police custody after being busted with 310.71 kilogrammes of marijuana on Monday.

 It is alleged that while on patrol duties, the ranks were conducting random ‘stop and search’, when they stopped a dark blue Toyota Hiace minibus, bearing registration number BAJ 4486, property of Region #10 Tourism Committee Inc.